 Under the Amended and Restated Credit Agreement, the loan parties are subject to certain customary non-financial covenants, including restrictions on incurring certain types of indebtedness, creation of liens on certain assets, making of certain investments, and payment of dividends.
 In the first quarter of 2023, we entered into a securitization transaction on our accounts receivable balances pursuant to the AR facility which provided a maximum of \$200 million in additional funding.
-As of March 31, 2023, we were in compliance with all covenants under the terms of the Amended and Restated Credit Agreement and the AR Facility.
+In June 2023, we entered into the 2023 Term Loan Agreement, which provides for a senior secured term loan of up to \$700 million in aggregate principal amount and requires that we maintain cash balances of at least \$100 million in certain foreign subsidiaries and other covenants to ensure collateral of the applicable foreign guarantors meet certain minimum levels.
+The 2023 Term Loan Agreement also includes various non-financial covenants, including restrictions on making certain investments, disposition activities and affiliate transactions.
+In addition, the 2023 Term Loan Agreement contains customary prepayment events and financial and negative covenants and other representations, covenants and events of default based on, but in certain instances more restrictive than, the Amended and Restated Credit Agreement.
+As of September 30, 2023, we were in compliance with all covenants under the terms of the Amended and Restated Credit Agreement, the AR Facility and the 2023 Term Loan Agreement.